Produce 101: Tomatoes

 This harkens back to when all tomatoes were hand-packed and this was a way of easily notating the size, as it indicates the number of rows by the number of columns each box of tomatoes would hold.
 The smaller the numbers indicates a larger tomato.

-Here is a handy chart:
+Here is a Handy Tomato Size Chart:

 Dan talks about Produce 101: Tomatoes